And the Limbaugh Institute for Advanced Conservative Studies.

 The political story gives us the heads up on what the spin tomorrow or Wednesday is going to be.

-The Tea Party is a big loser.
+The Tea Party's big loser.

 The moderate wing of the party just won big here.